Path: FAQs Welcome: Guest

 3. Executive Director/Board Review

 Pursuant to A.R.S. § 32-703(B)(14), the Board may delegate to the Executive Director the authority to approve an applicant to take the Uniform CPA exam, pursuant to A.R.S. § 32-723.
 Committee recommendations for approval will be approved by the Executive Director.
 If the Committee recommends denial, your file will go before the Board to review the Committee’s recommendation and make a final determination.
-The Board generally meets monthly, except for April and October (see the calendar for dates.)
+The Board generally meets ten times per calendar year (see the calendar for upcoming meeting dates.)

 4. Authorization to Test